 Why the Dollar Is So Strong Right Now

 The euro to dollar conversion and its history shows how the euro has fared against the U.S. dollar through the years.

-2015: In January, the ECB announced it would begin QE in March.
-On March 12, it started buying bonds.
+In January 2015, the ECB announced it would continue QE in March.
+On March 9, it started buying bonds, which increased the supply of euros in circulation and decreased the value of the currency.
 The euro fell to a 12-year low of $1.0524 on March 13.
 As the euro fell, the dollar rose.
-The USDX hit a 52-week high of 100.390 on March 13, 2015.
-The dollar rose 25% from its July 11, 2014, low of 80.187.
-It closed the year at 98.01.
+The USDX hit a 52-week high of 100.390 on March 13, 2015, rising 25% from its July 11, 2014, low of 80.030.
+It closed out the year at 98.27.

-In December, the Federal Open Market Committee raised the fed funds rate to 0.25.
+In December, the Federal Open Market Committee raised the fed funds rate to 0.24%.

 Dollar Strength Index

-The U.S. dollar index is the common measure for the strength of the dollar.
-This is a composite that measures the value of the dollar against the six the most widely-traded currencies.
-These currencies all use a flexible exchange rate.
-The amount of trade they have with the United States determines the exchange rate and weight of each currency.
-This captures the risk that U.S. companies have to those currencies.
+The U.S. dollar index (USDX) is the common measure for the strength of the dollar.
+This is a composite that measures the value of the dollar against the six most widely traded currencies.
+These currencies all use a flexible exchange rate, which means they are not pegged to the dollar, but instead use exchange rates as their valuation.

 U.S. Dollar Forecast

 Long-term, the large U.S. debt-to-gross domestic product ratio will reduce the dollar rate.
-Before the financial crisis, that's exactly what happened.
-As the U.S. debt grew, the dollar's value fell.
+Before the financial crisis, that's exactly what happened—as the U.S. debt grew, the dollar's value fell.